 More than one ball is in play, however.
 The massive and still-building wave of opposition to a war in Iraq is cresting far from D.C.
 At bottom, the opposition to the war comes from the Democratic base, and it is being registered in the centers of liberal Democratic power in big cities, college towns and union halls.
 L.A. joins a long list of heavily Democratic big cities, including Chicago, Philadelphia, Detroit and San Francisco, that have opposed a unilateral war.
 In a historic reversal of labors long-held hawkish tendencies, AFL-CIO president John Sweeney has joined British Trades Union Congress general secretary John Monks in a letter to Bush and Blair urging them to work through the U.N. for a peaceful resolution.

 If the Democratic peripheries are ablaze, it is partly because the Democratic center is quiet.
 Ted Kennedys call for a second congressional resolution to consider the question of war all but died for lack of a second.
-Robert Byrd’s cri de coeur for a serious senatorial debate played to an empty chamber.
+Robert Byrds cri de coeur for a serious senatorial debate played to an empty chamber.
 The world has changed since Congress first passed its resolution authorizing war last October: The administrations attack on international institutions has intensified; its attempts to prove an Iraqi threat have been unconvincing (though its case that Iraq has been evading U.N. mandates is overwhelming); its insistence on a Saddambin Laden link has been ludicrous; Americas transformation into an unbound, unanswerable superpower has accelerated; and the estrangement between our nation and the rest of the world has become vast and astonishing.
 Roughly half of the Democratic candidates for president are now addressing these concerns, but congressional Democrats are determined not to re-enter the fray.
 So Democratic activists in what is primarily a revolt against Bush but secondarily a revolt against the Democratic Congress are raising the issue where they can.

 They know every bit as well as Jack Weiss that they are not being heard where momentous decisions are being made, but they do not agree that the proper response to the truncation of the debate in the capital is the cessation of the debate in the country.
 We are debating this issue, said Harbor-area Councilwoman Janice Hahn, because those we have elected to debate this issue have abdicated.
 And, she might have added, because the debate over the nature of the postwar world order has already begun.

 The councils resolution was not just an important statement of civic sentiment, it was also a triumph for its author, Hollywood-area Councilman Eric Garcetti.
 Garcetti has labored under a burden of expectation since he took office in 2001 hes your basic Mexican-Jewish Rhodes scholar with a famous Italian name, and heir to Jackie Goldbergs mantle of progressive leadership on the council and last week he delivered.
 Speaking in council, Garcetti made an eloquent case that scrapping the system of security alliances that the U.S. erected and has relied upon for over 50 years would make us less secure, and detailed how a U.S.-only war against Iraq would endanger the city and its economy.
 And then he went fishing for votes.

-Getting to eight votes (that is, a majority) on the current council where individual agendas, byzantine motivations and obscure rages are all in a day’s work — is never easy.
-Jan Perry, one of the resolution’s co-sponsors, spoke seemingly on its behalf when it was first up for a vote last Tuesday, then complained it did nothing for the problem of the homeless (who shes been trying to sweep from Skid Row), then abruptly announced shed vote no. Though shes not yet as regular as Old Faithful, Perrys eruptions have become the talk of City Hall, where insiders note that shes had it in for Garcetti ever since he tried to promote a living wage for employees at a factory in her downtown district.
+Getting to eight votes (that is, a majority) on the current council where individual agendas, byzantine motivations and obscure rages are all in a days work is never easy.
+Jan Perry, one of the resolutions co-sponsors, spoke seemingly on its behalf when it was first up for a vote last Tuesday, then complained it did nothing for the problem of the homeless (who shes been trying to sweep from Skid Row), then abruptly announced shed vote no. Though shes not yet as regular as Old Faithful, Perrys eruptions have become the talk of City Hall, where insiders note that shes had it in for Garcetti ever since he tried to promote a living wage for employees at a factory in her downtown district.
 Perrys U-turn left the message one vote shy of passage, and led to a second vote on Friday.
 By then, after Garcetti had incorporated her amendment calling on the city to get more funding for homeless veterans, Perry decided to switch again and vote yes.